EE08053/ESLab_HW2-Socket-Programming-and-Data-Visualization/README.md

 Open "main.cp"p and fill in "const char* IP" with your IP address.

 ### Step 5
-Run "socket.py" first and then "main.cpp", "socket.py" will collect the data and plot a line chart.
+Run "socket.py" first and then "main.cpp", the server will collect the data and plot a line chart.